wso2/docs-ei/en/streaming-integrator/docs/admin/user-management.md

-Follwing sections includes further information and configuration steps for the user mangement in SP,
+Following sections includes further information and configuration steps for the user management in Streaming Integrator,

 -   [Introduction to User Management](_Introduction_to_User_Management_)
 -   [User Management via the IdP Client